HragBankian/Package_Delivery_System/README.md

 ## Running the Project

-Note that you must run the frontend and the backend of the project simultaneously on the same port.
-In our case, the port was set to 7086 in the .env.local file.
+Note that you must run the frontend and the backend of the project simultaneously.
+In our case, for the backend, the port was set to 7086 in the .env.local file.

 ## Running the Frontend